How often has this scenario happened to you?

 Simply put, a price book is a little “book” that records the prices you pay for certain items.
 It can be electronic (like an app), typed and printed (like a spreadsheet), handwritten on a few pieces of paper, jotted down in a spiral notebook or even recorded in a full-fledged binder with removable sheets of paper.

 In any case, a price book is an absolute MUST-HAVE if you’re new to grocery budgeting, trying to reduce your grocery budget, or struggle with staying within your allotted means.
 And I think that pretty much covers us all.

-Step 5 is “learn to stockpile,” but within that step there’s this:
+One step includes “learn to stockpile,” but within that step there’s this: